leptos-rs/leptos/docs/book/src/interlude_functions.md

 1. virtual DOM (VDOM) frameworks like React, Yew, or Dioxus rerun a component or render function over and over, to generate a virtual DOM tree that can be reconciled with the previous result to patch the DOM
 2. compiled frameworks like Angular and Svelte divide your component templates into “create” and “update” functions, rerunning the update function when they detect a change to the component’s state
-3. in fine-grained reactive frameworks like SolidJS, Sycamore, or Leptos, _you_ define the functions that re-run
+3. in fine-grained reactive frameworks like SolidJS, Sycamore, or Leptos, _you_ define the functions that rerun

 That’s what all our components are doing.